DeaMal/ChatEditor/README.md

     mvn exec:java -Dexec.mainClass="chat.app.Program"

 ## Usage
-There is no interface in the program.
-When launched, the program displays a list of users specified in the line parameters
+Follow the instructions in the terminal.
+When launched, the program displays a menu for interacting with the database.

-> List\<User> arrayList = usersRepository.findAll(3, 4);

-where \
-3 - is the number of the sheet being returned,\
-4 - is the count of users on the sheet.

-In addition, the program can do the following:
-- search messages by ID
-- adding new messages
-- message update
-- search for users by ID
-- search for chatrooms by ID
-- getting the maximum ID value for users, chatrooms and messages
-- search for users by name
-- search for chatrooms by name

-You can edit the `src\main\java\chat\app\Program.java` file to test these features.
+> 1. View a message by Id

+Requests a message ID to display it.

+> 2. Add new message

+To add a message, you need to enter the author ID and chat room ID and the corresponding message text.
+The time is set to the current one.

+> 3. Update message

+To update a message, enter the message ID.
+If the message is found, enter new data (author, chat room, message text and time).
+You can skip entering new values by pressing enter.

+> 4. View list Users

+To display a page-by-page list of users, enter the number of users on the sheet and the number of the sheet to be returned.

+> 5. View count of Users

+Displays valid values for Users.

+> 6. View count of Chatroom's

+Displays valid values for Chatroom's.

+> 7. View count of Messages

+Displays valid values for Messages.

+> 8. Finish execution

+Exit

 ## Remove